PelionIoT/mbl-docs/Docs/refs/secure_boot.md

 For all of these, the trusted application must have an application interface through which it can provide and increase counter values.

-## Integrity checking with dm-verity

-The boot flow described above provides secure verification of all components in the boot chain, up to and including the Linux kernel.
-It does not verify the read-only root file system or any other mounted file system that may hold executables or configuration data.
-Checking the integrity of read-only files requires an additional solution: dm-verity.

-Verified Boot, used in Chrome OS, relies on integrity checking of read-only block devices, performed before blocks are read.
-This in turn relies on the dm-verity kernel feature (REF1), which provides transparent checking of block devices.
-The dm-verity feature scans block devices on demand, and checks that block hashes match the expected hash (generated when the image file was created).
-If it detects a mismatch, it stops both the kernel and the user space from accessing the block.
-Use of block level integrity checking requires block-oriented firmware updates of a read-only device to ensure that block content hashes over the whole block device match the expected hashes.

 ## Image signing

 <!--to do: crosslink to image signing when it's published-->